 Another fruity, summery drink that I 100% made up is this Raspberry Limoncello Cocktail.
 I've heard from readers who have made it and loved it, so even if it doesn't follow the makings of a standard drink, it's worth trying!

 My very favorite, never-fails, don't-even-need-a-recipe drink is my 3-2-1 margarita.
 It's SO easy and SO much better than 99% of the margaritas I've had anywhere else.
+I also love this coconut margarita if you're looking for another drink with a twist!

 If you're into the fruity, flavored mojito vibe, these Strawberry Mojitos are one of my favorite renditions yet.
 They use real strawberries - none of that fake flavoring stuff - so you know it's good.